-- ➤ Hernando de Soto set out to claim land for Spain.
+- Hernando de Soto set out to claim land for Spain.
 He landed in Florida and headed west.
-After he died during the journey, one of his men, Luis Alvarado, went on and brought the expedition all the way to Mexico and claimed land for Spain. - Francisco Coronado claimed parts of what is now the American Southwest for Spain. - ➤ Giovanni da Verrazzano, an Italian, was hired by the French in the 1520s.
+After he died during the journey, one of his men, Luis Alvarado, went on and brought the expedition all the way to Mexico and claimed land for Spain. - Francisco Coronado claimed parts of what is now the American Southwest for Spain.

+- Giovanni da Verrazzano, an Italian man, was hired by the French in the 1520s.
 He sailed along the eastern shore of North America, exploring the coasts of North Carolina, New York, New England, Nova Scotia, Newfoundland, and what is now Canada.
-He hoped to find a Northwest Passage, a water route to China through North America. - ➤ Jacques Cartier explored Canada in the 1530s, also looking for a Northwest Passage.
+He hoped to find a Northwest Passage, a water route to China through North America. - Jacques Cartier explored Canada in the 1530s, also looking for a Northwest Passage.
 He tried to start a colony in the area of what is now Quebec, but found the climate impossibly harsh.
-He sailed up the St. Lawrence River, thinking it might allow him to get all the way to China, but he ran into ice and rapids, and had to stop.
-He didn't find the Northwest Passage, but he did claim land for France.
+He sailed up the St. Lawrence River, thinking it might allow him to get all the way to China, but he ran into ice and rapids and had to stop.
+He didn't find the Northwest Passage, but he did claim land for France. - Henry Hudson was an English sailor who brought a Dutch expedition to North America.
+He explored a river near what is now New York City, and became interested in trading fur with the local tribes.
+This river was later named the Hudson.

-Spanish Conquistador
+Spanish conquistador